jrhorn424/exercise-data-backfill/README.md

 Use this information to backfill the `restaurantName` variable in the purchase_data table for the problematic purchases.
 Make sure to also mark corresponding record in the purchase table by setting it's status to "ok".

-To achieve your goal, you may write a script, manually run the SQL queries, use Excel or use any combination of methods you think will help you.
+To achieve your goal, you may write a script in any language (using any library) you want, do it with plain SQL queries, use Excel or use any combination of methods you think will help you.